AirshipCMS/angular-1.airshipcms.io/cms-content/airship-schema.md

 ---

 # Deployment
 Finish the Angular Tutorial first to set up and build all Angular components.
-When you are done with the Angular Tutorial and ready to publish your project, finish with this Deploy step.
+When you have completed the Angular Tutorial then follow these steps to publish your project.
 - Open your terminal.
 - In the root of your project, run `airship launch`
 - Enter `y` when prompted.
 This will deploy your app to `yoursite.airshipcms.io`.